HexHive/GLeeFuzz/README.md

 We provide pre-built binaries for both baseline Chromium (not modified for error message collection) and custom-built Chromium with error message collection.
 You can download at,

 `https://drive.google.com/drive/folders/1cDT03bvHC7sTyos9eK_OFHbBEk0LhUNM`

+Please use "chromium_gleefuzz_2022-11-11.zip" and "chromium_baseline_2022-11-11.zip".
+Other older versions might not work.

 ### Server installation